 Susannah J. Ural

 Susannah Ural holds a Ph.D. in history from Kansas State University.
 She specializes in nineteenth-century America, with an emphasis on the socio-military experiences of Civil War soldiers and their families.
-She taught at Sam Houston State University in Texas from 2000 - 2009 and recently joined the history faculty at the University of Southern Mississippi.
-She is a senior fellow in USM's Center for the Study of War and Society and is also part of USM's Center for the Study of the Gulf South.
-Dr. Ural teaches courses on the U.S. Civil War era, nineteenth-century America, U.S. military history, and Irish-American and U.S. immigration history.
-She is an active member of the Society of Civil War Historians, the Southern Historical Association, and the Society for Military History, and is on the editorial board of The Journal of Military History and the journal War and Society.
-Her masters and doctoral students generally write on socio-military topics, looking at the motivations and experiences of Civil War soldiers or they study a Civil War-era community responding to war.
+She is a senior fellow in USM's Center for the Study of War and Society and former co-director of the Center for the Study of the Gulf South.
+Dr. Ural teaches courses on the U.S. Civil War era and classes relating to the larger nineteenth-century, including “Mark Twain’s America,” as well as instructing majors on research and writing methods.
+She is an active member of the Society of Civil War Historians, the Southern Historical Association, and the Society for Military History, and is on the editorial board of Civil War History, The Journal of Military History, the journal War and Society, and the magazine Civil War Times.
+Her masters and doctoral students write on socio-military topics, looking at the experiences of Civil War soldiers and their families or they study Civil War-era communities responding to war.

+In the fall of 2013, Osprey Press will release Dr. Ural’s latest book, Don’t Hurry Me Down to Hades: The Civil War in the Words of Those Who Lived It, which Civil War scholar Gary Gallagher has praised in his foreword to the book for its “Compelling voices that reward anyone seeking nuance rather than a simple narrative.
+Hades tells the story of America’s defining conflict through the experiences of largely unknown as well as prominent soldiers, politicians, and families at war.
 In 2006, Dr. Ural published The Harp and the Eagle: Irish-American Volunteers and the Union Army, 1861-1865 (NYU Press).
-NYU Press published her edited essay collection, Civil War Citizens: Race, Ethnicity, and Identity in America's Bloodiest Conflict, in November 2010.
+NYU Press also published her edited essay collection, Civil War Citizens: Race, Ethnicity, and Identity in America's Bloodiest Conflict, in 2010.
 She is the author of "'Remember Your Country and Keep Up Its Credit': Irish-Americans and the Union War Effort, 1861-1865" published in The Journal of Military History in 2005, and other articles and short essays relating to Irish-American military service and the Texas Brigade in popular magazines like America's Civil War (March 2009) and Civil War Times Illustrated (September 2007).
 She writes a regular series, "Ural on URLs," for Civil War Times Illustrated that reviews websites focused on the U.S. Civil War Era.